beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/workbench.md

 After a validation process has been performed, and there are _no_ errors in the dataset, it can then be uploaded into Specify.
 To upload data, press the **Upload** button in the top right of the interface.
 Uploading means that the data will be added to the Specify database.

 Similar to the validation process, a progress bar will appear showing the estimated time to completion.
-When data is updated successfully, a statement will appear at the top of the interface indicating that the dataset has been uploaded and is now read only.
+When data is uploaded successfully, a statement will appear at the top of the interface indicating that the dataset has been uploaded and is now read only.

 <figure markdown>
   ![Image](../../assets/screenshots/Using_the_Workbench_Image5.png)